 Profile Merge Rules Overview

-With Profile Merge Rules you get control over the data sets used for segmentation and can target a person accurately across multiple devices.
+With Profile Merge Rules you can control which data sets are used for segmentation and can target users accurately across multiple devices.

 Data collection and targeting with anonymous and authenticated profiles